 - All jails in which you spent time.

-Call Today to Schedule a Confidential Consultation with a Reputable Blue Bell Expungements Lawyer
+Call Today to Schedule a Free Confidential Consultation with a Reputable Expungements Attorney in Blue Bell, PA

 At Rubin, Glickman, Steinberg & Gifford P.C., our experienced Blue Bell expungement lawyers know what it takes to secure a clean slate for our clients.
 For guidance in your expungements case, call our office or contact us online today.

 Frequently Asked Questions About Expungements

 The courts can essentially consider any relevant factors in your case, although a primary consideration will be the length of time that has elapsed since you committed the crime in question.
 The severity of the crime and circumstances surrounding commission of the crime are also important, as are steps that you have taken to live a productive, law-abiding life in the intervening years.

 The law permitting limited expungement continues to recognize that the crimes involved tend to be more serious, yet not so serious that public policy dictates that they remain on your public record forever.
 The state chose to allow certain government employers to continue to access your record in light of the fact that any criminal offense, even in the past, could still call into question your qualifications for certain types of employment.
 It essentially seems to have been a balancing act between giving those with a criminal past a clean slate and continuing to protect the public good against potential repeat offenders.